by Mike Ratliff

 Look at our progression.
 The poor in spirit are those who realize they are spiritually helpless and cannot save themselves.
 God causes this to happen with the washing of regeneration.
 Sinners see their sin and understand they are lost and cry out to God to save them.
 They mourn for their sin.
 This is part of repentance.
 Whom does God comfort with forgiveness and salvation?
 Only the poor in spirit and those who mourn and repent are saved.

-“Blessed are the meek: for they shall inherit the earth.”
-(Matthew 5:5 KJV)
+5 “Blessed are the gentle, for they shall inherit the earth.
+Matthew 5:5 (NASB)

-“Blessed are they which do hunger and thirst after righteousness: for they shall be filled.”
-(Matthew 5:6 KJV)
+6 “Blessed are those who hunger and thirst for righteousness, for they shall be satisfied.
+Matthew 5:6 (NASB)

 The Greek word translated as, “they which do hunger and thirst” is “hoi peinontes.”
 A better rendering would be, “the hungering ones.”
 This indicates a constant and recurrent satisfaction with God’s righteousness.
 The nourishment received from being filled is expended in hungering anew for another filling.
 This is the opposite of being self-righteous.
 Those who hunger after God’s righteousness do not attempt to establish a righteousness of their own.
 (Romans 10:3; Philippians 3:9) The Holy Spirit is the driving force behind this.
 He gives this hunger to the meek who are those who mourn who are poor in spirit.
 The filling also gives us joy, which is our strength, and our Lord says He gives it to those who obey Him so they can continue to obey Him and prove to be His disciples.
 (John 15:10-11)

-“Blessed are the merciful: for they shall obtain mercy.”
-(Matthew 5:7 KJV)
+7 “Blessed are the merciful, for they shall receive mercy.
+Matthew 5:7 (NASB)

 The merciful are characterized by a caring attitude for those who are in misery.
 They take the heartaches of others and make them their own.
 This is also a reflection of God’s character flowing through the regenerate.
 God saves His people by being merciful to them.
 He is patient with us, showing us mercy, as we struggle with sin and obedience.
 Therefore, we are to show mercy to others.
 We are to forgive and ask God to forgive us to the level we forgive others.
 (Matthew 6:12)

-“Blessed are the pure in heart: for they shall see God” (Matthew 5:8 KJV)
+8 “Blessed are the pure in heart, for they shall see God.
+Matthew 5:8 (NASB)

 Purity of heart can only be acquired through the continuous cleansing that believers experience when they have fulfilled the previous conditions of blessedness.
 The purer a person becomes, the more clearly he can see God.
 This is why it is essential for Christians to not be conformed to this world, but be transformed by the renewal of their minds as living sacrifices.
 (Romans 12:1-2)

-“Blessed are the peacemakers: for they shall be called the children of God.”
-(Matthew 5:9 KJV)
+9 “Blessed are the peacemakers, for they shall be called sons of God.
+Matthew 5:9 (NASB)

 A peacemaker is not simply someone who tries to stop the feuding between nations and people.
 It is a believer that has experienced the peace of God and who brings that peace to his fellow human beings.
 This is one who shares His faith with others and God uses to bring them into the Kingdom.
 These peacemakers also rebuke the backsliders and apostates while preaching to the atheists and pagans all with the goal of reconciling them with God.